-- 1. No sample should contain more than 10 total coliform organisms per 100 mL, none of which should be faecal coliforms; - 2.
-No consecutive sample from the same site should show the presence of coliform organisms; and - 3.
-For community drinking water distribution systems: - a. not more than one sample from a set of samples taken from the community on a given day should show the presence of coliform organisms; and - b. not more than 10% of the samples based on a minimum of 10 samples should show the presence of coliform organisms. - 4.
-No sample should contain more than 500 HPC colonies per millilitre or more than 200 background colonies on a total coliform membrane filter (i.e. overgrowth) - 5.
-The confirmed presence of E. coli in drinking water should trigger an immediate "boil water advisory".
+1. No sample should contain more than 10 total coliform organisms per 100 mL, none of which should be faecal coliforms;

+2. No consecutive sample from the same site should show the presence of coliform organisms; and a. not more than one sample from a set of samples taken from the community on a given day should show the presence of coliform organisms; and b. not more than 10% of the samples based on a minimum of 10 samples should show the presence of coliform organisms.